TablePress/TablePress/readme.txt

 == Changelog ==

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.2.8 (March 3, 2026) =

+* Bugfix: Whitespace handling for the “Filter Term Separator” setting in the “Column Filter Dropdowns” feature module now works properly again.
+(TablePress Pro and Max only.)
+* Enhancement: The “Column Filter Dropdowns” feature module integration when using “Server-side Processing” is now more reliable.
+(TablePress Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Improved support for PHP 8.5.

 = Version 3.2.7 (February 17, 2026) =